mjunaidharis/BSEF15A518/README.md

-I was not able to do virtual round robin in python, tried to learn as much as i could do, but still that wasn't enough
+Here I have tried to implement Scheduling algorithms in python.